Charles Nicholson, 1st Baronet: Sydney University

 Nicholson took much interest in the founding of the University of Sydney and on 24 December 1850 was appointed a member of the senate.
 On 3 March 1851 he was unanimously elected vice-provost.
 He was also elected a member of the library committee which laid the foundations of the present excellent library.
 At the inauguration ceremony held on 11 October 1852, eloquent addresses were given by Nicholson and the first principal, Dr John Woolley, which were printed as a pamphlet and may also be found in H. E. Barff's Short Historical Account of the University of Sydney.
 Nicholson became chancellor in 1854 and held the position until 1862.
 He was most active in forwarding the interests of the university and in 1860 presented a large and valuable collection of Egyptian, Roman and Etruscan antiquities to it, collected during a trip to Egypt and the Continent in 1856–1857.
-Nicholson's donation of nearly 1000 artefacts was the genesis of what is today the Nicholson Museum at the University of Sydney.
+Nicholson's donation of nearly 1000 artefacts was the genesis of the Nicholson Museum at the University of Sydney, which has since been absorbed into the Chau Chak Wing Museum.
 A catalogue of the collection was published in 1870 by the curator Edward Reeve.

 Nicholson obtained donations to pay for the stained glass windows of the great hall between 1856 and 1859, himself subscribing £500.
 Queensland became a separate colony in 1859 and Nicholson was nominated a member of the legislative council.
 At the special request of the governor, Sir George Bowen, Nicholson undertook the office of president of the council for the first session of parliament.

 Return to England

 In 1862, Nicholson returned to England and in 1865 married Sarah Elizabeth Keightley.
 He never returned to Australia but kept his interest in it, and occasionally contributed papers relating to it to the journals of learned societies.

 In 1890, he was appointed to represent the interests of the Central Queensland separation league in London, and in connexion with this headed a deputation to Lord Knutsford.

-Nicholson died in England on 8 November 1903 shortly before his ninety-fifth birthday.
 He was given the honorary degrees of D.C.L. by Oxford, and LL.D. by Cambridge and Edinburgh universities.
 He was knighted in 1852, and created a baronet in 1859.
 His eldest son, Charles Archibald Nicholson, the second baronet, became well known as an ecclesiastical architect (his achievements include the west front of St Anne's Cathedral, Belfast).
 His other sons were Archibald Keightley Nicholson, a stained-glass artist and Sir Sydney Hugo Nicholson, founder of the Royal School of Church Music.

-In 1844 Ludwig Leichhardt named a mountain in Queensland after him.
+Death

+Nicholson died in England on 8 November 1903 shortly before his ninety-fifth birthday.